Matthew Restall: Biography

 Restall was born in a suburb of London, England, in 1964.
-He grew up in England, Denmark, Spain, Venezuela, Japan, and Hong Kong.
-But he was schooled in England from the age of 8, spending ten boarding-school years first at Marsh Court in Hampshire and then at Wellington College, before going on to receive a BA degree, First Class with Honors, in Modern History from Oxford University in 1986.
-He earned an MA in 1989 and a PhD in Latin American History from UCLA in 1992, studying under James Lockhart, and then held teaching positions at universities in Texas and Boston before taking up a tenured post at Penn State.
-After 9/11 he became a joint US/British citizen.
-In 2020, Restall was the Richard Greenleaf Distinguished Chair of Latin American Studies at Tulane University.
-He is a member of the Board of Governors of the John Carter Brown Library, Brown University.
+He grew up in Copenhagen, Madrid, Caracas, Chicago, Tokyo, and Hong Kong, but was schooled in England from the age of eight, spending a decade in the English boarding school system (at Marsh Court in Hampshire and then at Wellington College), before going on to receive a BA degree, First Class with Honors, in Modern History from Oxford University in 1986.
+After a brief stint working in the art business in Los Angeles, he enrolled in the University of California, Los Angeles, earning an MA in 1989 and a PhD in 1992, both in Latin American History, studying under James Lockhart.
+After holding teaching positions in Texas and in Boston, he took up a tenured post at Penn State University in 1998.